cjoakim/azure-cosmosdb-cost-calculator/README.md

 ## What is Cucumber?

-It's a software testing framework that allows you to express tests in an English-like syntax of your own creation.
+It's a software testing framework that allows you to express tests in an English-like syntax of your own creation, see:
 [Cucumber](https://en.wikipedia.org/wiki/Cucumber_(software))